Agoric/documentation/main/distributed-programming.md

 which the primordials are deeply frozen.
 It also allows programs to create **Compartments**.

 Compartments are "mini-realms".
 They have their own dedicated global object and environment, but they inherit the primordials from their parent realm.

 Agoric deploy scripts and smart contract code run in an immutable realm with compartments providing just enough authority to create useful and secure contracts (but not enough authority to do anything unintended or harmful to the participants of the smart contract).
-This means you cannot send email, write to disk, or visit arbitrary web pages, etc. from code inside a contract.

 ## `harden()`